It's the "hello world" of physical computing: blinking an LED.

 That's why it's so rewarding, intellectually, to monkey with an open source electronic circuit board: to take it apart, physically and mentally -- even if you only do it a few times before you stash the whole project away in a drawer forever.

-I enthusiastically recommend this combo -- Arduino book and kit -- to introduce yourself to what can happen when you combine computing power and physical objects.
+This combo -- Arduino book and kit -- are enthusiastically recommended as an introduction to what can happen when you combine computing power and physical objects.

 A similar payoff is available via the Particle Photon: when you buy a basic kit, and work through Particle's simple Blink an LED instructions.